Photo Source:

 The Jingpo claim to have originated on the Tibetan Plateau.
 The fact that some scholars believe the present-day Deng language in southeast Tibet is related to Jingpo, adds credence to their claims.
 During the Yuan and Ming dynasties (1271-1644) the Jingpo were known as the Yeren.
 They had probably arrived at their present location in western Yunnan by the start of the sixteenth century.
 From there they migrated south into northern Myanmar, where today they are the largest group in Kachin State.

-Many Jingpo today are Christians, having been converted through the ceaseless efforts of missionaries starting in the 1870s.
-Jingpo legends "tell a story of the passage over a bridge, to the after-life ... these folk-myths came down from a long-gone past, like the far-carried boulders of the Glacial ages."
+Many Kachin Jingpo today are Christians, having been converted through the ceaseless efforts of missionaries starting in the 1870s.
+Jingpo legends "tell a story of the passage over a bridge, to the afterlife... these folk-myths came down from a long-gone past, like the far-carried boulders of the glacial ages."

 The first missionary working among the Jingpo in Myanmar (formerly Burma) was Josiah N. Cushing in 1876.
 By 1941, the baptized Jinpo in Burma numbered 47,526.
 In the same year the Jingpo in China numbered 415 converts.
-Today, estimates for the total number of Christians among the five Jingpo groups in China range from 7,000 to 8,000 and as many as 55,000.
-Because the large Zaiwa group have proven highly resistant to the gospel, the higher figure is very unlikely.
-The Jingpo in Myanmar have evangelized many other people groups in their country.
+There are probably thousands of Jingpo Christians in China today.